meerkat crouched down and looking up on a piece of wood

 • Habitat

-Meerkats play a key role in the ecosystem, that they inhabit.
-Their diet consists, mainly, if insects and so they will keep populations of pests at bay.
+Meerkats play a key role in the ecosystem that they inhabit.
+Their diet consists mainly of insects and so they keep populations of pests at bay.
 They are also a vital food source for predators in the ecosystem.

 • Fun Facts